-With respect to our e-ID and security business, we provide our customers with a license to issue IDs, passports and driver licenses and we are entitled to receive royalties upon the issuance of each form of document by our customers.
-Such royalties are recognized when the issuances are reported to us, usually on a monthly basis.
+With respect to our e-Gov business, In some contracts we provide our customers with a license to issue IDs, passports and driver licenses and we are entitled to receive royalties upon the issuance of each form of document by our customers.
+Such royalties are recognized when the issuances are reported to us, usually on a monthly basis, for the year 2017 we had no such contract.